rks101/eglinux/README.md

 -  dw → delete a word
 -  d$ → delete from the cursor to the end of the line
 -  d0 → delete from the cursor to the beginning of the line
--  Note:- changes done to the buffer in the command mode are not yet saved.
+-  Note: changes done to the buffer in the command mode are not yet saved.
 You need to explicitly save or discard the buffer.

 Save, Search, or Replace text in command mode: